 The Faculty of Technology is the newly established faculty of the University of Jaffna.
-The Higher Education Ministers' order of establishment is Gazetted on the 29th of March 2016, Gazette No:9/1960.
+The Higher Education Ministers' order of establishment is gazetted on the 29th of March 2016, Gazette No: 9/1960.

-The Council of the University of Jaffna, at its 408^{th} meeting held on the 02^{nd} April 2016 appointed Prof. K. Kandasamy as the acting Dean of the faculty from the 04^{th} of April 2016 to the 30^{th} of September 2016.
-On the retirement of Prof. K. Kandasamy, Prof. S. Srisatkunarajah was appointed as the acting Dean from the 1st of October.
+The Council of the University of Jaffna, at its 408th meeting held on the 02nd April 2016 appointed Prof. K. Kandasamy as the acting Dean of the faculty from the 04th of April 2016 to the 30th of September 2016.
+On the retirement of Prof. K. Kandasamy, Prof. S. Srisatkunarajah was appointed as the acting Dean from the 1st of October and rendered his services up to 30th September, 2017.
+Dr. (Ms).
+S. Sivachandiran is currently serving as the acting Dean of Faculty of Technology from 1st October, 2017 till now.

-1.2.2.
-Background